leafo/magick/README.md

 Sets the image's gravity type:

-`gravity` can be one of:
+`gravity` can be one of the values listed in [data.moon](https://github.com/leafo/magick/blob/master/magick/wand/data.moon#L77)

-	"ForgetGravity",
-	"NorthWestGravity",
-	"NorthGravity",
-	"NorthEastGravity",
-	"WestGravity",
-	"CenterGravity",
-	"EastGravity",
-	"SouthWestGravity",
-	"SouthGravity",
-	"SouthEastGravity",
-	"StaticGravity"

 #### `img:get_option(magick, key)`